 Daniel received both his Master of Social Work and Bachelor of Science in Evolutionary Anthropology from Rutgers University where he studied under luminary evolutionary psychologists including Dr. Helen Fisher and Dr. Robert Trivers.
 Daniel draws on his background to bring cultural awareness and an understanding of intersectionality and the structural barriers to change into his work with clients.
 He also brings a variety of previous experiences to his practice, including over ten years working for change on issues relating to education, equity, and inclusion.

-Daniel has completed DBT Foundational Training with the Linehan Institute, Level 1 Training with the Gottman Institute, and training in Trauma-Focused CBT with The Medical University of South Carolina.
+Daniel has completed DBT Foundational Training with the Linehan Institute, Level 1 and 2 Training with the Gottman Institute, and training in Trauma-Focused CBT with The Medical University of South Carolina.